aadityakumarsah/aadityakumarsah/README.md

 ## 🔥 Featured Projects
 - 💕 **[Echo no contact ](https://github.com/aadityakumarsah/echo-app)** - Echo is a breakup recovery companion built around a research-informed 90-day healing program
 - 🚀 **[ExoSeer](https://github.com/aadityakumarsah/ISRO)** -Point it at a star.
-It watches the star's brightness flicker over months of real NASA data, catches the faint, regular dimming of a planet crossing in front, and then does the hard part
+It watches the star's brightness flicker over months of real NASA data, catches the faint, regular dimming of a planet crossing in front, and then does the hard part: vets the signal — deciding whether it is a planet, a pair of eclipsing stars, stellar variability, or noise — and explains its verdict in plain language a human can check.
 - 📚 **[dn SMS](school management system used in commercial use)** - end to end microservice school management system used in commercial for managing schools data
 - ⛓️‍💥 **[OpenRouter](https://github.com/aadityakumarsah/openrouter)** - High-performance scalable monorepo architecture for modern web applications.
 Built for speed, developer experience, and production scalability.
 - 👁️ **[Sixth Sense](https://github.com/aadityakumarsah/Sixth-Sense)** — AI-powered real-time vision assistance for the visually impaired.
 Kayla, an AI avatar, narrates surroundings and guides users through voice commands. **🏆 Winner, DartHacks 2026**